 After lunch and a rest, disembark at Castletown-Bearhaven for late-afternoon hikes at Beara Peninsula.
 On the Bullig Bay Loop Walk (4 km / 2.5 mi - one hour), starting near the ruin of Dunboy castle - seat of the O’Sullivan Bear clan who ruled the Beara Peninsula for 600 years, the walk offers a pleasant mix of farmland, quiet country road & forest tracks, and wonderful views of Bullig bay and Bear Island.
 If you’re after a shorter walk, nearby Dinish Island, offers a 15-minute walk around the Island.

-During the early morning, we cruise into Cobh, an island in Cork city’s harbour, where you disembark at around 8.00 am.
+During the early morning, we cruise into Dublin port, where you disembark at approximately 8.00 am.
 Farewell your expedition team and fellow passengers as we all continue our onward journeys.
-A transfer to downtown Cork before continuing to the airport is included in the cost of the voyage.
+A transfer to your hotel or Dublin airport is included in the fare of the voyage.

-NOTE: At the conclusion of the voyage, we do not recommend booking flights departing Cork prior to 12.00 pm on the day of disembarkation in case there are delays.
+NOTE: At the conclusion of the voyage, we do not recommend booking flights departing Dublin prior to 12.00 pm on the day of disembarkation in case there are delays.

 - Arrival transfer from airport to hotel on Day 1

 - One night’s hotel accommodation with breakfast in Dublin on Day 1

 - Half day Dublin tour on day 2 (lunch not included)

 - Luggage transfer from your hotel in Dublin to ship on Day 2

 - Transfer from Dublin pier to hotel or to airport on Day 14